MACRO SETTING OR LENS

 so it can focus on very close objects.
 The macro setting is for

 photographing objects within a few inches or feet away.
-One of
+My phone's digital camera has a macro setting that works within one

 centimeter, to get very close shots (light can be an issue when you get that